Special-K-s-Flightsim-Bots/DCSServerBot/services/cleanup/README.md

     pattern: "*.acmi"
     recursive: true                       # If true, subdirectories will be included
     delete_after: 30
+  channels:
+    channel:                # delete all messages from these channels ...
+      - 112233445566778899
+      - 998877665544332211
+    delete_after: 7         # ... which are older than 7 days
 ```
-These are just examples, feel free to add your own directories.
+These are just examples, feel free to add your own directories / channels.
+> ⚠️ **Attention!**<br>
+> Please keep in mind that deleting a lot of messages will take its time and can result in Discord rate limits.